strangerstudios/pmpro-buddypress/readme.txt

 = 1.0.1 =
 * Fixed fatal errors when PMPro or BuddyPress isn't activated.
-* Fixed bug where membership level changes were creating fatal errors if Groups is not active.
+* Fixed bug where membership level changes were creatinig fatal errors if Groups was not active.
 * Fixed bug where the members directory was not being filtered correctly.
 * Fixed bug where logged in users were being redirected to the BuddyPress registration page even though logged in users can't register.